THE

 SOPHIE HOLLINGSHEAD - JAZZ PIANIST & ACTIVIST

-A gorgeous, sexy femme fatale jazz pianist, Sophie commands the smoky clubs of the West Village with every note.
+A gorgeous, sultry, femme fatale jazz pianist, Sophie commands the smoky clubs of the West Village with every note.
 But she doesn’t just play the room—she owns it.

 A fierce civil rights activist, she fights for her fellow Black musicians, fearlessly standing up against racism and mob violence.

-Stuck in an unhappy, joyless marriage to the owner of the Open Door jazz joint, she catches Michael's eye.
+Stuck in an unhappy, joyless marriage to the owner of the Open-Door jazz joint, she catches Michael's eye.
 Their romantic and forbidden affair—volcanic, raw, sensual—explodes.
-But like a moth to flame...
+But like a moth to a flame...

 Michael’s writer’s block and his incessant cheating destroy her wild, untamed spirit—the very spirit that made him fall in love with her in the first place.